ShivanS93/100-days-of-code/r1-log.md

 ### R1D96
 Working on Chapter 3 of Hands On Machine Learning.
 Learning about Precision and Recall tradeoff with a binary classifier.
 Also, going to finish of Automate the Boring Stuff - Chapter 16.
 Day 51 of Data.

+### R1D97
+- Working on Chapter 3 of Hands On Machine Learning.
+Learning about Precision and Recall -
+- Worked on blog post about starting with Linux
+Day 52 of Data